svandelaarschot/BiSWish/README.md

 - **Track BiS Items**: Create wishlists for your raid group
 - **Import from Spreadsheets**: Copy data from Google Sheets or Excel
 - **Auto-Open on Boss Kills**: Automatically shows your wishlist during guild raids
-- **Guild Integration**: Shows your guild name and tracks raid participation
+- **Guild Integration**: Auto-detects and displays your guild name
+- **Smart Guild Detection**: Automatically fills in your guild name when you open settings
 - **Easy Management**: Add, edit, and remove items with a simple interface

 ## 🚀 Quick Start